samergul/EmployeeMangementSystem/Home.md

     * A case for using constructor injection for all your classes' dependencies
 * Building your first Module and Service Locator
     * How to break up your Visual Studio solution in many projects with their own responsibilities
+    * Installing the Dynamite NuGet packages from our MyGet.org feed (and tips on how to handle package upgrades smoothly)
     * How to set up your first application-wide Autofac service locator
     * How to provide your own reusable services through an Autofac registration module
     * Do's and Don'ts of Service Locator usage